Wednesday, August 8–Jim Wyckoff’s Morning Markets Report

 OVERNIGHT DEVELOPMENTS

-Global stock markets were mostly lower overnight, led by losses in Asia, on fears of a protracted trade war between the world’s two largest economies: the U.S. and China.
-U.S. stock indexes are pointed toward narrowly mixed openings when the New York day session begins.
+Global stock markets were mostly lower overnight, on fresh jitters as the U.S. prepares to slap more trade sanctions on China—now totaling $50 billion.
+U.S. stock indexes are pointed toward mixed openings when the New York day session begins.